SYNTHESISE/JellyfinHeads/README.md

 Added filters to limit character selection to only TV, only Movies, or both.

 # How to use
-download this to a location of your choosing and run it with
+download this to a location of your choosing on your jellyfin server.
+Ensure the path to your jellyfin database is accurate and then run it with
 >python3 jellyfinCelebrityHeads.py

 Then open a web browser and navigate to your servers IP address on port 5000